Top 7 Best Business Practices for Avoiding L1 Visa Rejection

 Your US Entity Organizational Chart at Year 1-

-Having 8 employees in your US structure is one indication of being eligible, however, organizational structure is another factor that must be taken into account.
+Having 8 employees in your US structure is one indication of being eligible, however, the organizational structure is another factor that must be taken into account.
 We recommend having the applicant manage at least 3 managers or special skills individuals and another tier of non-executive roles.
 The best way to demonstrate an optimized organizational chart is by giving an example (below) – this is for an Import/Export Company:

 In this example we can see an organizational chart in 3 tiers: